 Download the Keelson Dynamic Positioning app by visiting Google Play or Apple App Store and searching for Dynamic Positioning, or scanning this QR code.
-Here you will find all the industry documents that you will need to for this CPD programme EXCEPT any that sit being IMCA's pay wall.
-If you do not want to download this app we recommend that you create your own DP Document 'brief case' by creating a folder on your complete and saving the documents via the links provided as you work through this document.
+Here you will find all the industry documents that you will need to for this CPD programme EXCEPT any IMCA related documents that are restricted to IMCA members only.
+If you do not want to download this app we recommend that you create your own DP Document 'brief case' by creating a folder on your computer and saving the documents via the links provided as you work through this document.